bazizi/log-viewer-rs/README.md

 - Viewing entries combined from multiple log files ordered by log date
 - Ability to tail log files in real time
 - Copying log entries to clipboard (Windows-only)
+- Prettified JSON view for log entries that contain JSON data

 ## Supported log formats
 Only UTF-8 encoded logs are supported currently.
 The following formats are supported, but more formats can be added per request: